 TMCC does not allow the material/content from existing TMCC department sites (including but not limited to textual, graphical and photographic content) to be copied and duplicated in verbatim for use on third-party social media websites.

 All official TMCC department and student organization websites are hosted at www.tmcc.edu and are created using specific templates and style guides.
-For more information, view our Procedures for Creating Social Media Websites and Social Media Content Guidelines.
+For more information, view our Social Media FAQ, Social Media Procedures and Social Media Content Guidelines.

 As new social media opportunities emerge and/or evolve, departments are required to consult and/or coordinate with Web Services prior to establishing a College presence.
 TMCC may pursue, limit and/or delay consideration for a new media presence until a strategic decision is considered and approved.

 TMCC currently does not support or provide hosting for blogs at this time.
 If you are interested in blogging, there are several non-College, third-party venues for this service.
 Please contact Web Services for more information.

 TMCC has one official mobile app for MyTMCC.

 Links to external commercial and non-commercial sites must be appropriate to the mission and purpose of the College and department.
 External links from TMCC pages can link to a commercial site only if the site is being used as an educational resource rather than a way to compete with local businesses or as a source of college or personal revenue.

 Links to commercial sites cannot interfere with existing TMCC contracts.

 The web content contributor should assess links at regular intervals to check for dead links, missing pages, and links to unacceptable material.